-Both the experimental board and a PC would be made available to you during your allotted period in the laboratory.
-In addition, you may also borrow a DE1-SoC board to use at home for the duration of this experiment.
+Both the experimental board and a PC would be made available to you during your allotted period in the second year laboratory.
+In addition, you may also borrow a DE1-SoC board from Level 1 stores to use at home for one week.
+If no one else has booked the board, you can renew the borrowing period on a week-by-week basis.